 If you’re familiar with the term “greenwashing” (the process of making a company appear to be more environmentally friendly than it is), then you’ll likely know purpose-washing is its (seemingly innocent but equally ugly) little sister.

-It’s when companies roll out beautiful taglines, mission statements or emotive campaigns for “likes”, shares and public esteem without the substance to back it up.
+It’s when we roll out beautiful taglines, mission statements or emotive campaigns for “likes”, shares and public esteem without the substance to back it up.

 But unlike greenwashing which is usually for the big boys or “eco” companies who haven’t done their homework, purpose-washing is something we are all capable of.